anyscale/madewithml.github.io/docs/courses/mlops/evaluation.md

   <small><a href="https://ai.googleblog.com/2018/09/the-what-if-tool-code-free-probing-of.html" target="_blank">Identifying counterfactuals using the What-if tool</a></small>
 </div>

-> For our task, this can involve projects that use algorithms are typically reserved for a certain application area (such as CNNs for computervision or transformers for NLP).
+> For our task, this can involve projects that use algorithms are typically reserved for a certain application area (such as CNNs for computer vision or transformers for NLP).

 ## Behavioral testing